A new three-operator splitting method for the monotone inclusion problem: Algorithm and main theoretical results

-which corresponds to the forward-reflected-backward (FRB) splitting method introduced in~\cite{frb}. } \end{remark} Before presenting the convergence results of Algorithm~\ref{AA}, we establish the following lemma.
+Before presenting the convergence results of Algorithm~\ref{AA}, we establish the following lemma.
 We begin by providing an equivalent characterization of the solution to problem~\eqref{cp}. \begin{lemma} For any $\gamma > 0$, we define the set $\mathcal{U}$ by

 The following statements are valid.

 {\rm 1.} If $x \in \mathrm{zer}(A + B + C)$, then there exists some $z \in \mathcal{H}$ such that $(z, x) \in \mathcal{U}$.

 {\rm 2.} If $(z, x) \in \mathcal{U}$, then $x \in \mathrm{zer}(A + B + C)$.
 Consequently, $\mathcal{U} \neq \emptyset \;\Leftrightarrow\; \mathrm{zer}(A + B + C) \neq \emptyset$. \end{lemma} \begin{proof} {\rm Assume that $x \in \mathrm{zer}(A + B + C)$.
 Then there exist $c \in Cx$ and $a \in Ax$ such that